carloscambon/widgetmachineexercise/README.md

 # widgetmachineexercise
-Project that exposes a Widget Machine which produces widgets using an Engine
+Project that exposes a Machine which produces widgets using an Engine